desktop/desktop/docs/process/testing.md

   - [ ] About GitHub Desktop (Windows only)

 ### Repositories list
-  - [ ] Current repo is always shown in top slot with respective icon; if repo exists
+  - [ ] Current repository is always shown in top slot with respective icon; if repository exists
-  - [ ] Opening list shows all repos in categorized format with a working filter
+  - [ ] Opening list shows all repositories in categorized alpha format with a working filter
     - [ ] `ESC` clears the filter
     - [ ] Search filter match results in bold characters
+    - [ ] A repository with uncommited files shows a `•` next to name
-    - [ ] All repos (private, enterprise, local, public, forked, other) have proper icon and found in the proper category (GitHub.com/Enterprise/Other)
+    - [ ] All repositories (private, enterprise, local, public, forked, other) have proper icon and found in the proper category (GitHub.com/Enterprise/Other)
-      - [ ] Hover shows username/repo, url, and/or local path in tooltip
+      - [ ] Hover shows username/repository, url, and/or local path in tooltip
-      - [ ] User must have paid account for private repos
+      - [ ] User must have paid account for private repositories
-      - [ ] Repo icon is updated if admin changes status (public vs private)
+      - [ ] Repository icon is updated if admin changes status (public vs private)
   - [ ] Repositories cloned from non-github servers should always be in the Other group, and have the 'computer' icon.
-  - [ ] Selecting a repo updates Changes/History/Diff areas
+  - [ ] Selecting a repository updates Changes/History/Diff areas
     - [ ] If no Changes, Diff area shows `Open this repository` link to Finder/Explorer on local
-  - [ ] `Right-click` on any repo shows `Open in Terminal`, `Open in Finder/Explorer`, `Open in External Editor`, and `Remove` options
+  - [ ] `Right-click` reveals `Open in [Shell]`, `Open in Finder/Explorer`, `Open in [Editor]`, and `Remove` options
-  - [ ] Repos which have been removed locally (and trash emptied) have 'cannot find repository' warning
+  - [ ] Repositories which have been removed locally (and trash emptied) have 'cannot find repository' warning
-    - [ ] Relaunching the app when it displays a missing repository preserves the repo's name and last seen path
+    - [ ] Relaunching the app when it displays a missing repository preserves the repository's name and last seen path
-    - [ ] Remove a repo which can not be found (deleted locally & trash emptied)
+    - [ ] Remove a repository which can not be found (deleted locally & trash emptied)
-  - [ ] Repos which are cloning display a progress bar
+  - [ ] Repositories which are cloning display a progress bar

 ### Changes tab
   - [ ] Changes tab shows `•` icon if files are waiting to be committed